-- Type B2 (6.2m) crossover at the eastern edge of the site's Edgar Street frontage, accommodating all car and service vehicle movements all movements/turns permitted. - Pedestrian access via the Campbell Street and Edgar Street frontages (residential) and Hazelmount Street frontage (retail).
+- Type B2 (6.2m) crossover at the eastern edge of the site's Edgar Street frontage, accommodating all car and service vehicle movements all movements/turns permitted. - Pedestrian access via the Campbell Street, Edgar Street and Hazelmount Street frontages for residential and Campbell Street and Hazelmount Street frontages for retail.

-• Cyclist access via the Campbell Street and Edgar Street frontages (Ground Level bicycle parking), with the lifts and car park ramps to be utilised for basement and podium level bicycle parking.
+• Cyclist access via the Campbell Street and Edgar Street frontages (Ground Level bicycle parking), with the lifts and car park ramps to be utilised for basement and podium level bicycle parking (access also available from Hazelmount Street frontage).